2i2c-org/team-compass/people/compensation.md

 We inherit the Equipment Policy for Code for Science and Society.
 This defines a budget of $5,000 every 3 years for equipment for each team member.
-This includes computer, desk, monitors, microphones, etc.
+This includes computers, desks, monitors, microphones, etc.
 The goal is to make sure the team has the technical equipment they need to operate as a distributed team member that largely operates via video chat and text.

 #### Internet